Solar power on a boat: easy, right?

 How many watts of solar do I need to maintain my battery bank?

 The short answer is simple: as many as you can fit on your boat.
 However, I can see you twitch, as this will neither look good for the boat nor the wallet.
-So, let’s have a look at this with some example calculations based on our 40-foot boat with a 300Ah battery bank.
+So, let’s look at this with some example calculations based on our 40-foot boat with a 300Ah battery bank.

 Solar Panel ratings are commonly stated in watts, for example, 200W.
 To calculate the energy the solar panel can supply the battery with, we simply divide the 200W by the solar panel’s voltage.
 For example, 200W / 18V = 11.1A (remember our previous triangle).